Jieyab89/OSINT-Cheat-sheet/Script/SOCMINT-Twitter/Readme.md

 banner reflects it.
 Neither backend is a ground-truth classifier — short text, sarcasm, and irony degrade accuracy either way.
 Treat results as a starting point for investigation, not a verdict.

-## Update Note

-1. Update infinity scroll and load new data for each search also in graph
-2. Update data corelation
-3. Fix business logic flow
-4. Monitoring (Soon)
-5. MCP (Soon)
-6. Add more parameter for enrichment
-7. Add no rate limit (throttle)
-8. Add Google CSE data source
-9. Expand data user profile post, follower and following, reply post, retweet post in graph —
-10. Add sentiment analysis for clustering data, pro, neutral, con based on archive data and dump data
-11. Add more data source and other parameter (soon) still research
-12. Add more detail data source for the context

 ## Settup